3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Expected result**

-The output should be similar to this below:
+The output of the command should contain information that the SD Card has been flashed with the chosen image.

+Example output:

 ```bash
 bmaptool: info: no bmap given, copy entire image to '/dev/sda'